The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 The list on the left

 • The title.
-The agent picks one based on your first message, but you can rename it whenever you want.
+The agent writes one off your first message; you can rename it any time.

-• A green dot if the agent is still working on something in that conversation.
+• A green dot if the agent is still working in that conversation.

 The messages in the middle

-• The agent's replies.
-Plain text with code blocks, tables, and links mixed in where they help.
+• The agent's replies, plain text mixed with code blocks, tables, and links wherever they help.

 • Thinking steps.
-Click to expand and see how the agent worked through the problem before answering.
+Collapsed by default; click to peek at how the agent worked through the problem.

 The message box at the bottom

-Type your next question and hit Enter.
-The agent starts right away and you'll see the reply stream in word by word.
+Type, hit Enter.
+The agent gets going immediately and the reply streams in word by word.

 Tool cards

-Any time the agent reaches for a tool, a small card pops into the chat showing what it just did.
-Nothing is hidden.
-A few of the cards are special and have their own look.
-Everything else (creating or querying a metrics view, searching the knowledge base, reading and editing memory or skill files, recipient lookups, and so on) falls back to a generic wrench-icon card that shows the call inputs and the result.
+Every time the agent reaches for a tool, a card lands in the chat with what it just did.
+Nothing's hidden.
+The popular tools have their own custom card.
+Everything else (creating or querying a metrics view, recipient lookups, memory and skill edits, and so on) falls back to a generic wrench-icon card showing the call inputs and the result.

 SQL